Sweethearts (2024 film): Production

 Weiss co-wrote the screenplay with Dan Brier.
 Erik Feig and Jessica Switch serve as producers, with Picturestart producing for New Line Cinema.
 The cast was revealed to include Kiernan Shipka and Nico Hiraga in July 2022.
 In August 2022, Charlie Hall was added to the cast.

 Principal photography on the film was reportedly completed August 2022.
 Filming locations included Jersey City and Cranford and at Ramapo College in Mahwah, all located in the state of New Jersey.

 Release

 Sweethearts was streamed on Max on November 28, 2024.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 10 critics, indicating "mixed or average" reviews.

+Writing for RogerEbert.com, critic Monica Castillo noted that the film "can feel like a grab bag of rom com leftovers" and that it "has its charming moments but feels uneven," adding that the characters "Ben and Jamie have a combative dynamic that’s not very fun to watch and makes a person wonder how these two characters managed to be friends for so long."
+The performance of Shipka was described as "a bit uncomfortable" and "less natural next to her co-star’s, and adds to the film’s sense of unevenness."
+Adrian Horton described the film in The Guardian as "plenty spicy and enough sweet," contrasted the performances of Shipka ("[she] finally seems to be working through some longtime on-screen stiffness") and Hiraga ("[he] excels at playing the lovable, physically affectionate good-guy stoner"), and noted that the plot element involving Palmer was "far more nuanced and substantial than the usual B-plot, sweet but not cloying, largely thanks to impeccable comedic timing by the helplessly endearing Hearon."